 The holder finishes at approximately 9″ x 4″.

 Fabric and Other Supplies

-- Layer Cake – we used just three of the forty-two 10″ x 10″ squares in a standard Layer Cake; if you choose not to use a Layer Cake, you’ll need to cut three 10″ x 10″ squares or cut scraps to the dimensions listed below.
+- THREE Layer Cake 10″ x 10″ squares; if you choose not to use a Layer Cake, you’ll need to cut three 10″ x 10″ squares or cut scraps to the exact dimensions listed below.

-- ¼ yard of lightweight fusible interfacing; we used 950F ShirTailor® by Pellon
+- ¼ yard of lightweight Fusible interfacing; we used Pellon ShirTailor

 - One 5″ x 10″ piece of 4-6 gauge clear sewing and craft vinyl

-- 1¼ yard of ¾” coordinating ribbon: we used a satin grosgrain in turquoise, purchased locally
+- 1¼ yard of ¾” coordinating ribbon: we used a satin grosgrain in turquoise

 - One ¾” D-ring